ahuacate/pve-nas/README.md

 <h1>PVE File Server (NAS)</h1>

 **Lightweight - Ubuntu NAS (CT)**
-A lightweight NAS built on a CT using only 512Mb RAM.
+A lightweight NAS built on a CT with 512Mb RAM.
 Ubuntu OS and Webmin WebGui frontend.

 Backend storage is by Proxmox.
 Choose between LVM or ZFS Raid or a basic single disk ext4 file system.
 A USB disk-based NAS is also supported.